 You'll probably wear a fairly large padded bandage on your hand over the area after surgery until the stitches are removed.
 This is to provide gentle compression and reduce the bleeding and swelling that occurs immediately after surgery.
 The bandage can be removed fairly soon after surgery, aand is usually only required for the first 24 to 48 hours.
 When you begin your Physical Therapy after surgery, we'll begin with gentle range-of-motion exercises.

 You will particularly benefit from Physical Therapy if your finger or thumb was locked for a while prior to surgery.
 In these cases, the finger or thumb may not straighten out right away after the surgery.
 Our Physical Therapist may apply a special brace to get the finger or thumb to straighten it.
 We may also apply heat treatments, soft-tissue massage, and hands-on stretching to help with the range of motion.

 Some of the exercises we’ll have you do are to help strengthen and stabilize the muscles and joints in the hand.
 Our Physical Therapist will use other exercises to improve fine motor control and dexterity.
 We will provide tips on ways to do your activities while avoiding extra strain on the healing tendon.
 Although the time required for recovery varies among patients, as a general rule, you may need to participate in Physical Therapy two to three sessions each week for up to six weeks.

-At Holsman Physical Therapy and Rehabilitation P.C., our goal is to help speed your recovery so that you can more quickly return to your everyday activities.
+At Holsman Physical Therapy and Wellness P.C., our goal is to help speed your recovery so that you can more quickly return to your everyday activities.
 When your recovery is well under way, regular visits to our office will end.
 Although we will continue to be a resource, but you will be in charge of doing your exercises as part of an ongoing home program.